coconato04/shopeasy-kel3/README.md

 - Login with email and password
 - Login with Google
 - (Scrapped) Login with Facebook (keytool will not cooperate)
+- Login persistence (Reopening the app will not log the user out)
 - Blocks back button at home page
 - Signout (AuthService code works, but still placeholder UI on notification button instead)
 - Resend Email Verification (AuthService code is there but not tested, needs UI)